nats-io/nats-architecture-and-design/adr/ADR-15.md

 - An optional JS consumer configuration (see below)
 - A Queue name if this subscription is meant to be a queue subscription
 - Indication if this is a "Push" or "Pull" subscription
-- An optional way of indicating the the given subject will be used to create the internal subscription, by-passing any lookup/consumer creation.
-For the purpose of this document, let's call this option `SubjectIsDelivery`.
 - Handlers for receiving messages asynchronously, whatever that means in the library language

 Some misconfiguration should be checked by the subscribe API and return an error outright.

 For instance:
 - If a queue name is provided, configuring heartbeat or flow control is a mistake, since the server would send those message to random members.
-- If no subject is provided, along with no stream name or the `SubjectIsDelivery` option set, the library won't be able to locate/create the consumer.
+- If no subject is provided, along with no stream name, the library won't be able to locate/create the consumer.
-- For pull subscriptions:
-	- ack policy of "none" or "all" is an error.
+- For pull subscriptions ack policy of "none" or "all" is an error.
-	- setting a deliver subject or using the `SubjectIsDelivery` option is an error.

 At the time of this writing, the consumer configuration object looks like this (ordred alphabetically, not as seen in js.go):